folio-org/folio-org.github.io/guides/api-doc.md

   Required.
 Space-separated list.
 * `-e,--excludes` -- List of additional sub-directories and/or files to be excluded (so that the tool will only discover top-level root API description files).
   Optional.
 Space-separated list.
-  By default it excludes certain well-known directories (such as `raml-util`).
+  By default it excludes certain well-known directories (such as `raml-util examples headers parameters`).
   Use the option `--loglevel debug` to report what is being excluded.

 See help for the full list (including the default output directory):